HOW TO MENTALLY MASTER ANY AND EVERY WOD

 If you've ever spoken to a world class endurance athlete though, you'll know their approach is very different.
 It comes down to relaxing into the situation.
 Can you imagine how mentally fatiguing it would be for Dmitry to spend the (hopefully less than) 2 hours of marathon running thinking 'I'm going to crush this...
 I'm the best at this... no one is better...
 FOR PUTIN AND FOR GLORY!'

-Yeah, exhausting... so on the right hand side of the arch, we have passive emotional control.
-On the left, we have assertiveness.
+Yeah, exhausting... so on the right hand side of the arch, you have passive emotional control.
+On the left, you have assertiveness.

 3. Unforgiving Vs. Forgiving

-When we are on the far, far left of the arch, we cannot cut ourselves any slack.
-We must be hard with ourselves, not nasty, but hard.
+When you are on the far, far left of the arch, you cannot cut yourself any slack.
+You must be hard with yourself, not nasty, but hard.
 Mistakes are not to be tolerated.
 Bare in mind, you will rarely, if ever, be truly on the left hand side.

 If you screw up in an event which lasts 2 minutes or less though, kind isn't going to cut it if you want to improve your performance right now.
 Sometimes a firm kick up the arse is what you need to give yourself.